PayBy/official-doc/docs/Online Payment Integration/Checkout/inapp-sdk-android.md

     manager.pay(task, Environment.UAT);
 	//also,you can use the other method to pay
 	//manager.payWithOrderCallback(this);
-	// after calling this method,the loading dialog will not be canceled until gettting the paying app list.you need implement the method onOrder,in the method,you can pass the order information to SDK by successCallback.
+	// after calling this method,the loading dialog will not be canceled until getting the paying app list.you need implement the method onOrder,in the method,you can pass the order information to SDK by successCallback.
   }

   @Override